SilentSalo/CPP-Laboratory/README.md

-# CPP-Laboratory
+# Cross-Platform Programming Laboratory
-Cross-Platform Programming Laboratory: lab works source code.
+This repository contains the source code of the cross-platform programming lab works.